knutwalker/rx-redis/README.md

 - Cross compile for Scala 2.10, maybe also for Java 7
 - BytesFormat implementation for typical data formats, such as Json (e.g. Jackson, Gson, various Scala ones), Protobuf, etc...
 - Language binding for Clojure (Groovy, Kotlin, ...?
 Basically, anything that is supported by RxJava)
-- Maybe removal of RxNetty and using Netty directly, to reduce the transitive dependencies
 - Abstract backend implementation, build on reactive-streams am make backend pluggable (e.g. RxNetty, Akka streams, ...)
 - ...